 We are not about to run out of energy: the world has sufficient energy reserves of all types for the next 80 years and resources to last over one thousand years.

-Coal and lignite reserves are sufficient for the next 137 years at current rates of production.
+Coal and lignite reserves are sufficient for over one hundred years at current rates of production.
 Unlike oil and gas, coal is widely distributed around the world with particularly large reserves in the USA, Russia and China.

 At around 3%, the European Union’s share of global energy reserves and resources is rather small.